Authorization services overview

 Policy enforcement

 Policy Enforcement involves the necessary steps to actually enforce authorization decisions to a resource server.
-This is achieved by enabling a Policy Enforcement Point or PEP at the resource server that is capable of communicating with the authorization server, ask for authorization data and control access to protected resources based on the decisions and permissions returned by the server.
+This is achieved by enabling a Policy Enforcement Point or PEP at the resource server that is capable of communicating with the authorization server, asking for authorization data and controlling access to protected resources based on the decisions and permissions returned by the server.

 Keycloak provides some built-in Policy Enforcers implementations that you can use to protect your applications depending on the platform they are running on.